Mixpanel Pricing 2026: Free to 1M Events, Growth from $0.28/1K — What You Actually Pay

 What teams actually pay depends on how many events each user generates

 I wouldn’t trust any pricing analysis that stops at plan labels.
 You need scenario math.
-Since Mixpanel Growth pricing is usage-based as of May 2026, the practical question is how event design translates into spend.
+Since Mixpanel Growth pricing is $0.28 per 1,000 events above the free 1M as of May 2026, the practical question is how event design translates into spend.

 Three realistic Mixpanel cost scenarios